Small random initialization is akin to spectral learning: Optimization and generalization guarantees for overparameterized low-rank matrix reconstruction: Analysis of the saddle avoidance and refinement phases

-\end{lemma} When applying this lemma in our proof, we are going to set $\Vnorm{\cdot} = \fronorm{\cdot} $.
+Here, $c>0$ is an absolute constant chosen small enough. \end{lemma} When applying this lemma in our proof, we are going to set $\Vnorm{\cdot} = \fronorm{\cdot} $.
 However, we believe that this lemma might be of independent interest, as it shows that $\Ut \Ut^T $ converges linearly towards $ XX^T $ with respect to several different norms.